prashant-kapri/ramp-fe-challenge/README.md

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

+**Solution:** This bug can be taken care of by some changes in the components/Transactions/index.tsx file.
+Just by using the clearCacheByEndpoint function from custom fetch we can solve the issue of lost value in the transaction pane.

 ## Submission